kmdanielduan/Key-Paper-Summary-in-DRL/01. Model-Free RL/[001] Playing Atari with Deep Reinforcement Learning.md

 ### Results and experiments:

+- **Model Architecture:**
+  - Input: 84 × 84 × 4 image produced by $\phi$.
+  - Hidden layers: three convolutions followed by the final hidden layer is fully-connected and consists of 256 rectifier units.
+  - Output layer is a fully-connected linear layer with a single output for each valid action.
+The number of valid actions varied between 4 and 18 on the games we considered.
 - **Techniques**:
   - **Reward clipping**: Since the scale of scores varies greatly from game to game, we fixed all positive rewards to be 1 and all negative rewards to be −1, leaving 0 rewards unchanged.
 Clipping the rewards in this manner limits the scale of the error derivatives and makes it easier to use the same learning rate across multiple games.